 If your service is municipal owned, or you are a contracted private for profit, the REMIT TO section is filled out indicating your municipality.
 If you're a nonprofit service, the REMIT TO section is filled out indicating your service.
 The application and process timeline is as follows:

-- Application materials will be available to EMS service directors in E-Licensing.
+- Application materials will be available to EMS service directors in E-Licensing starting March 31, 2018.
 The application is located under "New Applications."
-Beginning with the SFY 2016 funding cycle, applications will only be accepted via E-Licensing.
+Applications will only be accepted via E-Licensing.

 - Applications are due by 5:00 p.m., May 31, 2018.